Maximize your Laravel blog's potential with SEO best practices and reach 10K monthly clicks on Google.

 2. It provides many complex, tedious, and battle-tested features for free, so you can focus on coding what is specific to your project.

-So, why should you stick to Laravel’s default project structure?
+So, is it considered a best practice to stick to Laravel’s default project structure?

 2. Working with team mates is considerably easier.
 They know Laravel, just like you.
 Use this common knowledge to help the project move forward instead of reinventing the wheel every time.